 The technology uses ultrasonic sensors to detect where people are and how much space they take up, and the mist cools them down wherever they are.
 For initial implementation, Ratti envisions his invention being used for outdoor cooling in hot, arid, urban environments.
 In the future, a similar motion tracking strategy could be used to improve efficiency in indoor cooling as well.

 “Evaporative cooling has been used for centuries in the Arabic peninsula and is still more energy efficient than, say, air conditioning.
 It is based on generating a cloud of mist that cools the air around it while it evaporates,” Ratti said in a press release.
-“In traditional systems, however, a lot of energy and water are consumed for cooling outdoor spaces, even when sparsely used.
+“In traditional systems, however, a lot of energy and water is consumed for cooling outdoor spaces, even when sparsely used.
 In our project, we focus misting on people, gaining order of magnitudes in efficiency.”

 Say Hello to the Ice Bear